maxutility2011/ezLiveStreaming/README.md

 To view all workers in redis-cli, run "hgetall workers".

 ## "worker_loads":
-The current load of a worker: list of jobs running on the worker and its CPU and bandwidth load - see REDIS_KEY_WORKER_LOADS in redis_client/redis_client.go. <br>
+The current load of a worker: list of jobs running on the worker and its CPU and bandwidth load. <br>
 **Data structure**: hash table <br>
 **key**: worker id <br>
 **value**: "type LiveWorker struct" in models/worker.go <br>

 ## "drm_keys":
-This table stores all the DRM keys: see REDIS_KEY_DRM_KEYS in redis_client/redis_client.go. <br>
+This table stores all the DRM keys. <br>
 **Data structure**: hash table <br>
 **key**: DRM key id <br>
 **value**: "type KeyInfo struct" in models/drm.go <br>